kha-2727/OS-Programming/README.md

 Q2)Write a program that receives one command line argument: the name of a text file.
-Your program will work as follows:
- Start out by creating a child process.
+Your program will work as follows:  (SOLUTION IN FILE COMMANDINPUT.CPP)  Start out by creating a child process.
  The child process calls exec to run cat command with command line argument that the parent received.